petecarapetyan/webappwriter/docs/blog/will-wordpress-go-way-of-dodos.md

 Saying "[SSGs](https://en.wikipedia.org/wiki/Web_template_system#Static_site_generators) and/or [JAMstack](https://jamstack.org/)" is like saying "coffee shop."
 There are half as many variations on the coffee shop, as there are corners to put them on.

-If you're looking for the cliff notes version on what SSG or JAMstack is, think **"Not WordPress or similar heavyweight CMS"** and you may get close enough for this article.
+I'm intentionally glossing over a discussion on SSG or JAMstack just to save that for another article.
+Maybe think **"Not WordPress or similar heavyweight CMS"** and it's close enough for now, if you don't want to follow the links above.

 So here is the main point. **You cannot expect** corporations around the world to keep consuming WordPress and the like, when it is more trouble than it is worth, and millennials and younger are the primary workforce.
 It's just not going to happen, at least not forever.